-In some cases, the principal may not be subject to the \emph{limited liability} constraint that the agent is.
-Consider the problem where the principal will stop observing outcomes when the agent terminates, but instead does need to account for the excess negative reward after termination.
-In other words, the principal's utility function is $\tilde{U}_p(A_T)=\mathbb{E}\left[\sum_{t=1}^{T}{R}_p(Y_{a_t},b_t)\right],$ where ${R}_p(Y,b)=R(Y)\,\, \text{if } b > 0$ and $0$ otherwise.
-Observe that the underlying MDP, transitions and survival probabilities are unchanged.
-The proof that such misalignment does indeed occur is in Theorem \ref{thm:1}; select $a_t=a_h$ to be the optimal action for the principal (without limited liability).
-Then the agent will still pick $\bar{a}$ if condition \eqref{eq:risk_condition} holds. \paragraph{Mitigation via Reward Shaping} Assuming the principal has access to designing or modifying the reward values associated with each outcome, a natural question is whether it is possible to completely avoid observing certain outcomes via \emph{reward shaping}.
-The principal is able to modify the original reward values associated to each outcome in $\mathcal{Y}$.\footnote{We assume the principal has a limited ability to observe (or interpret) the agent's actions; it can only shape the reward as a function of the outcome and budget, and not the action.} Then, with some outcome $Y'\in\mathcal{Y}$ to be avoided at time $t$ and budget $b_t$ (\emph{e.g.} an outcome that causes large negative losses for the principal), it is not always possible to shape the outcome rewards to avoid $Y'$. \begin{proposition} Let $(\mathcal{Y},\mathcal{A},\{p_a\}, R,b_0)$ be a limited resource decision making problem with a principal-agent structure.
+\begin{proposition} Let $(\mathcal{Y},\mathcal{A},\{p_a\}, R,b_0)$ be a limited resource decision making problem with a principal-agent structure.
 Let $Y'\in\mathcal{Y}$ be some outcome to be avoided at time $t$.
 Then, there exists a shaping function $S:\mathcal{Y}\times \mathcal{B}_T\to \mathbb{R}$ such that the resulting optimal policy $\pi^*$ satisfies $\Pr[Y'\mid b_t,t,\pi^*]=0$ if there exists some action $a,a':\text{supp}(p_a)\cap \text{supp}(p_{a'})=\varnothing$. \end{proposition} In other words, if there are actions with disjoint outcome support, then it is possible to ensure a specific outcome is never observed.
 While some problems may have $|\mathcal{A}|\ll\mathcal{Y}$, in which case the assumption may be justified, this is not often the case and we cannot guarantee the existence of a valid shaping function in general.
-These results serve to highlight the main conclusion of this section: Given the limited resource awareness, it is not effective to \emph{discourage undesired outcomes} by penalising their rewards.
-Instead, the only option is to \emph{encourage outcomes} (and therefore actions) that are uncorrelated with undesired ones.
-If no such outcomes exist, then \emph{we cannot guarantee that the limited resource dynamics will not result in limited liability misalignment}. \begin{example} The AI Agent estimates that if the human becomes dissatisfied, it will disengage.
-As seen in Example \ref{ex:3}, for low time horizons the agent will choose the action $a_e$, ignoring the potential harm caused to the principal if $Y_{vd}$ is sampled.
+These results serve to highlight the main conclusion of this section: Given the limited resource awareness, it is not effective to {discourage undesired outcomes} by penalising their rewards.
+Instead, the only option is to {encourage outcomes} (and therefore actions) that are uncorrelated with undesired ones.
+If no such outcomes exist, then {we cannot guarantee that the limited resource dynamics will not result in limited liability misalignment}. \begin{example} The AI Agent estimates that if the human becomes dissatisfied, it will disengage.
+As seen in Example \ref{ex:3}, for low time horizons the agent will choose the action $a_e$, ignoring the potential harm caused to the principal if $y_{vd}$ is sampled.
 From the AI agent perspective, if the human disengages, then the process terminates and there are no further consequences.
 However, for the human principal, a highly disruptive answer could induce cost beyond the sequence of interactions with the AI agent.
-In this case, the only way of discouraging $Y_{vd}$ is to add a large enough reward shaping term to $Y_{n}$, and this is possible since $\text{supp}(p_{a_e})\cap \text{supp}(p_{a_o})=\varnothing$.
-Observe that penalising $Y_{vd}$ has no effect since the agent will consider its limited liability when making decisions.
-If we were to not allow $a_o$, then it would \emph{not be possible} to ensure that $Y_{vd}$ would not be observed when the agent had low budgets. \end{example}
+In this case, the only way of discouraging $y_{vd}$ is to add a large enough reward shaping term to $y_{n}$, and this is possible since $\text{supp}(p_{a_e})\cap \text{supp}(p_{a_o})=\varnothing$.
+Observe that penalising $y_{vd}$ has no effect since the agent will consider its limited liability when making decisions.
+If we were to not allow $a_o$, then it would {not be possible} to ensure that $y_{vd}$ would not be observed when the agent had low budgets. \end{example}